TomasMonkevic/bend/README.md

 Running on CUDA (CUDA on WSL)
     - No cuda found
     - Invalid arguments (something related to the HVM memory config being too high on lower GPUs because the config was optimized for GTX 4090)
-    - Running benchmark on GPU gives 2x lower performance than on 4 thread CPU
+    - Running benchmark on GPU gives 2x lower performance than on 4 thread CPU.
+Bend only works with 4090, but should work on 3 series gpu with L1 cache non less than 96kB

 Built in functions:
     - IO syntax is detected but doesn't work.
-Almost no examples with IO and the existing ones also don't work
+Almost no examples with IO and the existing ones also don't work.
+This should work only on run-c.
     - Importing syntax isn't even detected and doesn't work
     - Limited mount of bultin functions.
 No funtions like parse(string) -> int
     - Cannot debug because can't event print values